AdobeDocs/journeys.en/help/using/expression/journey-properties.md

 # Journey properties {#journey-properties}

 In the advanced expression editor, you will find the **Journey Properties** category, below the event and data source categories.
 This category contains technical fields related to the journey for a given profile.
 This is the information retrieved by the system from live journeys, such as the journey ID or the specific errors encountered.

+>[!NOTE]
+>
+>Journey properties are also available in the simple expression editor.
+See this [section](../building-journeys/condition-activity.md#about_condition

 ![](../assets/journey-properties.png)